pygame-community/pygame-ce/docs/reST/ref/surface.rst

           - To draw a ``Surface`` with a special flag, you must specify an area as well, e.g., ``(source, dest, None, special_flags)``.

-          - Prefer using :meth:`blits` over :meth:`blit` when drawing multiple Surfaces for better performance.
-Use :meth:`blit` if you need to draw a single Surface.
+          - Prefer using :meth:`blits` over :meth:`blit` when drawing multiple surfaces for better performance.
+Use :meth:`blit` if you need to draw a single surface.

           - For drawing a sequence of (source, dest) pairs with whole source Surface and a singular special_flag, use the :meth:`fblits()` method.